 Sometimes an intimidating turtle will show aggression.
 Thus, the belligerent turtle will create an aggressive sound as a sign of his attacking mentality.
-However, it is subjected to situations and will happen mostly in the wilderness.
+However, it is subject to situations and will happen mostly in the wilderness.

 The snapper turtles are experts at making such aggressive sounds while showing aggression or will to attack their opponent.

 The sound of aggression is a combination of continuous hissing and heavy breathing.
-Turtles produce the sound whenever it feels threatened to lose its territory.
+Turtles produce the sound whenever it feels threatened to lose their territory.
 Hence, you can experience such kind of noise if you own any territorial turtles, especially more than two in the same turtle tank.